C3LX/training/source/sections/self-study-and-quiz/protecting-health-information.md

 	<blockquote><p>The government protects PHI through the HIPAA regulations.
 Catalyze and you are required to protect health information through its practices and compliance with the HIPAA regulations.</p></blockquote>
 </div>

-If you suspect someone is violating the Catalyze privacy policy, you should:
+If you suspect someone is violating the C3LX privacy policy, you should:

 - <input type="checkbox"> `Say nothing`
 - <input type="checkbox"> `Report the activity to your supervisor for further follow-up`